 n into a hash code.
 Keep the hash table twice as big as N to keep the chance of collisions low.
 Assuming

 h(n) is O(1), membership test is expected O(1), insertion is expected O(1), and remove best is O(numnodes), since we have to search the entire structure.
-The adjust operation is O(1).
+The increase-priority operation is O(1).

 In a binary heap, membership is O(F), as you have to scan the entire structure.
 Insertion is O(log F) and remove-best is O(log F).
-The adjust operation is tricky, with O(F) to find the node and suprisingly, only O(log F) to adjust it.
+The increase-priority operation is tricky, with O(F) to find the node and suprisingly, only O(log F) to increase-priority it.

 Heaps are a tree-based structure with expected O(log F) time operations.
 However, the problem is that with A*, the common behavior is that you have a low cost node that is removed (causing O(log F) behavior, since values have to move up from the very bottom of the tree) followed by low cost nodes that are added (causing O(log F) behavior, since these values are added at the bottom and bubble up to the very top).
 The expected case behavior of heaps here is equivalent to the worst case behavior.
 We may be able to do better if we find a data structure where expected case is better, even if the worst case is no better.